IsarMathLib

 qed

-Subtracting a positive element decreases the value.
+Subtracting a positive element decreases the value, while adding a positive element increases the value.

-lemma (in loop1) subtract_pos:
+lemma (in loop1) add_subtract_pos:

 assumes \( x\in L \), \( 0 \lt y \)

-shows \( x - y \lt x \) and \( ( - y + x) \lt x \)proof
+shows \( x - y \lt x \), \( ( - y + x) \lt x \), \( x \lt x + y \), \( x \lt y + x \)proof

 from assms(2) have \( y\in L \) using less_members(2)